 When you have IBS, you may also experience other digestive problems besides constipation or diarrhea, such as cramping, bloating, or abdominal pain.
 IBS-M is called mixed as you alternate between constipation and diarrhea pretty quickly, this type affects about 20% of patients with IBS and tends to have more pain or discomfort than the other two types.
 With IBS, your digestive issues like discomfort and bowel troubles are common and usually go on for months.

 If you have any new symptoms, make sure to tell your doctor in charge.
 Any “red flag” issues such as weight loss, fever, or blood in the stool should prompt a visit to your doctor.
-If you have diarrhea, watch out for symptoms of dehydration such as dark yellow urine, dry mouth, thirst, or decreased urine output.
+If you have diarrhea, then you have to fist visit Walk in Clinic Milton for better treatment.
+You can also watch out for symptoms of dehydration such as dark yellow urine, dry mouth, thirst, or decreased urine output.
 If you are having severe constipation, look out for any swollen veins around your anus (hemorrhoids), torn anus skin (anal fissure), or part of your intestine sticking out of your anus (rectal prolapse).